Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 print(dog1.__dict__) # prints the attributes of the instance and their values.
 ```

-You can also create classes from system classes, viz:
+You can also create classes from system classes:

 ```Python
 class Shout(str):